chloeam/blank-slate/blog/_posts/2015-08-25-syntax-highlighting.md

 ## Changing the Colors

 Now comes the fun part: customizing the colors!
-If you look at [Tomorrow Theme](https://github.com/chriskempson/tomorrow-theme), you'll see that it has a couple variations but all of them have the same structure.
-Each has a color for background, the current line, selection, foreground, comment, red, orange, yellow, green, aqua, blue, and purple.
-Since this isn't a text editor, I don't need to worry about current line or selection.

 Because I wanted to make this as easy to change as possible, I created new variables for each color in my variables sass file.
 Here are the values I ended up with:

 {% highlight sass linenos %}
 $highlight-background: #f8f8f8
-$highlight-foreground: #2d2d2d
+$highlight-foreground: #655f6d
-$highlight-comment: #7285b7
+$highlight-comment: #8b8792
-$highlight-red: #c82829
+$highlight-red: #be4678
 $highlight-orange: #f5871f
 $highlight-yellow: #eab700
-$highlight-green: #b9ca4a
+$highlight-green: #2a9292
-$highlight-aqua: #66cccc
+$highlight-aqua: #398bc6
-$highlight-blue: #6699cc
+$highlight-blue: #576ddb
-$highlight-purple: #c397d8
+$highlight-purple: #955ae7
 $highlight-linenumbers: #ccc
 {% endhighlight %}